nalcorg/nalcorg/docs/correspondence.md

 ### Attachments
 <kbd>![attachments1](img/NALC/New/16.png)</kbd>

-Here you can see the page for adding Attachments to your new Correspondence -- click the paperclip/Attach file to Word or PDF files
+Here you can see the page for adding Attachments to your new Correspondence -- click the paperclip/Attach file to attach Word or PDF files

 <kbd>![attachments2](img/NALC/New/17.png)</kbd>